miktab/GovHack2021/README.md

 ## Conclusion:
-Randomised Response and Secure Multiparty Computation both have their place in the area of surveys.
+Randomised Response and Secure Multiparty Computation both have their place in the field of anonymous surveys.

-Secure Multiparty computation doesn't add noise but Randomises response does not require long computations.
+Secure Multiparty computation doesn't add noise but Randomised response surveys do not require long computations.

 This project seeks to be an accessible educational resource so people can learn, understand and verify the methodologies described.
 Only that way can people understand, rather than be expected to trust, in the privacy